 The state of your blood sugar is one of the most misinterpreted conditions of your metabolism.
 Doctors usually check them and it indicates your fasting glucose level.
 Unless it is above the normal range it won’t get your attention or that of the doctor.
 What’s important is your blood sugar levels throughout the day, especially 1-3 hours after eating.
 We now know that all metabolic reactions are either catabolic or anabolic and influenced by a hormonal response.

 When blood sugar levels rise after meals the pancreas produces the hormone insulin, which delivers it out to the receptor sites on the membrane walls of the millions of cells entering into the cell.
 This is an anabolic process.
 That’s why your pancreas is vital to your health.
+This is true especially when it comes to diabetes.

 As the blood sugar levels gradually decline the pancreas produces glucagon, which now retrieves back from the cells to re-enter the blood.
 This is a catabolic process.

 Maintaining this delicate balance of slow rise and gradual drop is essential to the condition of your metabolism.
 If the rise in blood sugar becomes too fast, the pancreas produces more insulin and drops blood sugar too fast.
+This can be extremely dangerous!

 Just having a high metabolism is not going to magically melt away the fat.
 The goal is to have a higher metabolism at a specific weight so that it becomes easier to lose and keep unwanted fat off, thereby reducing diabetes a metabolic disorder.

+Diabetes Metabolism is totally different than if you aren’t a diabetic.
 I started out by saying this and I want to finish up by saying that there is a definite connection between diabetes and metabolism.
 And that’s why your metabolism is so important especially when you have diabetes!
 Let’s get that metabolism boosted and get the diabetes under control!

 To Help Control Your Blood Sugar